 Yes!
 I finally had an oven again and I made goood use of it.

-Like all good things, even our time on Bali came to an end and we continued traveling.
-Northern Thailand and Laos where our turf for the rest of fall.
-For December however, we returned ‘home’ to Krabi in Southern Thailand.
-My sister came for a visit and we got to celebrate my birthday, our anniversary and Christmas with her.
+Like all good things, even our time on Bali came to an end, and we continued traveling.
+Northern Thailand and Laos were our stomping grounds for the rest of fall.
+For December, however, we returned 'home' to Krabi in Southern Thailand.
+My sister came for a visit and we got to celebrate my birthday, our anniversary, and Christmas with her.

 This Matcha Red Bean Cake was my choice for a birthday cake.
 I didn't get to make it or have someone make it specifically for me, but had to rely on our absolute favorite coffee shop here in Krabi for it.
 This place was like our second home when we lived here long-term.
 A number of the cakes and treats that appeared on the blog this year we actually had at this beloved Relax cafe.